MAVANGIRA

 discretion — may only be interfered with on limited grounds.
 See

-Farmers' Co-operative Society (Reg.) v Berry 1912 AD 343 at 350.
+Farmers Co-operative Society (Reg.) v Berry 1912 AD 343 at 350.
+These

-These grounds are firmly entrenched.
-It
+grounds are firmly entrenched.

-is not enough that the Appellate Court considers that if it had been
+is not enough that the appellate court considers that if it had been

 in the position of the primary court, it would have taken a different